ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 Finally, if a Pitch Invasion result is rolled on the Kick-off Event table at any point, apply a +1 modifier to the D3 when determining how many players are affected.

-3. *Know-it-all Hecklers:* Everyone in this crowd seems to be an expert on the finerr points of the rules of the game and their screamed corrections are doing nothing to improve the referee's temper.
+3. *Know-it-all Hecklers:* Everyone in this crowd seems to be an expert on the finer points of the rules of the game and their screamed corrections are doing nothing to improve the referee's temper.
 If a player commits a Foul which results in the victim of the action being removed from the pitch, but is not Sent-off for doing so, roll a D6:

 * On a roll of 4+, the referee ignores the crowd's indignation.
 * On a roll of 1-3, the referee hears the crowd's screamed indignation and the player is Sent-off.

-4. *Bunch of Paciftstss:* The local crowd are much happier watching the violence than getting involved the weirdos!
+4. *Bunch of Pacifists:* The local crowd are much happier watching the violence than getting involved the weirdos!
 If a Pitch Invasion result is rolled on the Kick-off table, roll again.

 In addition, if a player is pushed into the crowd, roll a D6: